gandrianov/vScreenML2/README.md

 **Installation**

-The package available only on GitHub and it should download all dependencies automatically:
+To install the package and its dependencies, use the following pip command:

 ```
 pip install git+https://github.com/gandrianov/vScreenML.git